mcfnord/hc22_archive/README.md

 ## Game Rules

-To win, checkmate an opponent, or get your king down the center spot.
+To win, cause a checkmate that stands when the target's turn begins, or get your king down the center spot.

 Click any piece to see spots that can be impacted by any of its moves.